Walking on Earth

 In modern Australia it is now commonplace that we frequently pause to recognise the traditional owners of the lands on which we walk.

 This course pushes beneath those words, to examine the Indigenous cultures that have lived on this continent for over 40,000 years.

-It looks at the history, culture, sport and cuisine of our local indigenous communities.
+It looks at the history, culture, sport and cuisine of our local Indigenous communities.
 Being on Gadigal land, it offers lots of opportunities to work with local groups, elders and communities to understand their cultures and the issues that they face.
-They will have opportunities to work with artists, historians, chefs, and community leaders.
+Students will have opportunities to work with artists, historians, chefs, and community leaders.

 This course is a vibrant and hands-on way to understand Indigenous culture in this country.

 - A History of Indigenous Australia